Lexus RX review

 The new Lexus RX is bigger, more powerful and more efficient than ever, and it looks the part too

 The biggest change over the previous model is the radical origami styling, which really makes the RX stand out next to rivals like the BMW X5 and Audi Q7.
 The interior is excellent too, with high-quality materials and loads of equipment.
+The RX prioritises comfort over driving dynamics, though, so if you're looking for a large, refined, easy to drive SUV, you can't go far wrong with a Lexus.

 Image 2 of 11